 Addiction, in any form, is a debilitating illness that cripples the lives of addicts.
 People may struggle with addiction to substances, including alcohol and drugs, or behaviors such as gambling.
 Both substance abuse and behavioral addictions consume the lives of the addicts, who feel compelled to engage in the addiction in spite of any negative consequences.
 Challenging as it may be to overcome addiction, it is possible.
-There are a variety of approaches to treating addiction: options include faith-based drug rehabilitation and secular treatment programs, either of which may be inpatient or outpatient.
+There are a variety of approaches to treating and overcoming addiction: options include faith-based drug rehabilitation and secular treatment programs, either of which may be inpatient or outpatient.
 Treatment may incorporate different types of therapy such as individual counseling, group therapy, and supplemental holistic approaches such as yoga, acupuncture, reiki, or mindfulness meditation.

 Faith-Based Recovery Programs